PetarSimonovic/bank/README.md

 **statement**

-Use statement to print out a list of transactions in reverse chronological order, formatted in line with the brief's requirements.
+Use statement to print out a list of transactions in reverse order, formatted in line with the brief's requirements.

 ```js
 bank.statement
 ```

-### Structure and design
+### Functionality

 1. **Account** array:
     - Stores details of transaction activity as a string.
     - Each transaction has a date, an amount and a balance.
-It's formatting indicates whether it is a deposit or withdrawal.
+Transaction formatting indicates whether it is a deposit or withdrawal.

 2. **Balance** variable:
    - Stores the account holder's balance as a numerical value with two decimal places.

 3. **Withdrawal** function:
    - Accepts two arguments: date and amount
-   - Reduces Balance by amount
-   - Date, amount and balance are added to Account
+   - Updates account to reflect the transaction.

 4. **Deposit** function:
    - Accepts two arguments: date and amount
-   - Increases Balance by amount.
-   - date, amount and balance are added to Account
+   - Updates account to reflect the transaction.

 5. **Statement** function:
   - Generates and returns a statement in line with given format.

-### Considerations

-**Refactoring deposit and withdrawal**

-Deposit and Withdrawal could be combined into a single "Transaction" function that accepts both positive and negative amounts as arguments, then assigns a "credit" or "debit" status respectively.

-This could streamline the code base, reducing the number of functions.

-However, "Deposit" and "Withdrawal" are separate functions with unique names and specific actions.
-As a result, they reduce the potential for ambiguity among users that could arise from a more-generic "Transaction" function.

-**Decimals**

-Javascript's removal of trailing zeroes following a decimal raises a number of challenges.
-The zeroes can be retained using ```toFixed(2)```, converting the number into a string.
-However, this approach then prevents accurate addition and subtraction using that converted sum.

-The solution applied is to remove decimals  by multiplying all amounts by 100.
-This allows decimals to be reinstated for the statement in a way that accounts for trailing zeroes.

 ### Functions

+This solution attempts to keep functions DRY and adhere to SRP.

   **deposit**
   Updates the account for a credit transaction

   **withdrawal**
   Updates the account for a debit transaction

   **balanceUpdate**
-Updates the account for a debit transaction
+  Updates balance for both credit and debit transactions, taking account of decimal places and trailing zeroes

   **addDecimal**
   Returns decimal to balance, accounting for trailing zeroes

   **statement**
   Prints a statement with a header

   **checkValidity**
   Uses checkDate and checkAmount to perform some basic edge case checks

   **checkDate**
-Checks and formats the date; throws dateError if it detects an issue
+  Checks the date; throws dateError if it detects an issue

   **checkAmount**
   Checks the amount is a number; throws amountError if it detects an issue

   **dateError**
   Raises an error if a date is not a date (according to checkDate)

   **amountError**
   Raises an error if an amount is not a number (according to checkAmount)

+### Considerations

+**Refactoring deposit and withdrawal**

+Deposit and Withdrawal functions could be combined into a single "Transaction" function that accepts both positive and negative amounts as arguments, then assigns a "credit" or "debit" status respectively.

+This could streamline the code base, reducing the number of functions.

+However, "Deposit" and "Withdrawal" are specific actions with unique names.
+As a result, they reduce the potential for ambiguity among users that could arise from a more-generic "Transaction" function.

+**Decimals**

+Javascript's removal of trailing zeroes following a decimal raises a number of challenges in formatting the statement.
+The zeroes can be retained using ```toFixed(2)```, converting the number into a string.
+However, this approach then prevents accurate addition and subtraction using that converted sum.

+The solution applied here is to remove decimals by multiplying all amounts by 100.
+This allows decimals to be reinstated when printing the statement in a way that accounts for trailing zeroes yet allows the balance to be updated accurately.

 ### Edge cases